AsteriskAmpersand/Ice-Stable/README.md

 Gunlance has received a major rework with three major changes:
 - Normal, Long, and Wide shelling types have been unified into a single new "Omni" type, which combines the strengths of all three.
 Hunters can now actively choose between all shelling attacks in combat, rather than being locked into spamming only a single optimal shelling attack for an entire run.
 - Wyrmstake Blast has been removed due to various problems with the implementation and the mostly negative impacts it had on Gunlance gameplay.
 Since Gunlance received Wyrmstake Blast instead of Master Rank's 1.5x Fixed Damage multiplier, we have opted to bake the damage difference into each shelling attack, as compensation.
 Shelling attacks should deal roughly 80% to 90% of the damage they used to deal while Wyrmstake Blast was active.
 - As a replacement to Wyrmstake Blast, the (mostly decorative) shield has gained a core role in Gunlance gameplay in the form of a guardpoint on Quick Reload.
-This guardpoint enables a more aggresive playstyle and allows players to keep pressuring monsters if timed correctly.
-For small or medium knocbacks, players can follow-up with any options already available after a Quick Reload, including comboing into an Overhead Smash and Full Burst.
+This guardpoint enables a more aggressive playstyle and allows hunters to keep pressuring monsters if timed correctly.
+For small or medium knockbacks, hunters can follow-up with any options already available after a Quick Reload, including comboing into an Overhead Smash and Full Burst.

 The details of these changes are below:
 - Base shell capacity is 4.
 Capacity Boost skill can increase this by 2 (was 1).